 Explores the structure of the English language as well as its grammatical conventions.
-Students may then make grammatical choices based on the rhetorical effect on the reader.
+Students may then make grammatical choices realizing the rhetorical effects of those choices on the reader.
 This is not a remedial course.
 Prerequisite: WR 121 English Composition.

-WR 227 Technical Writing
+WR 227 TECHNICAL WRITING

-Introduces students to the types of writing they will encounter in business, industry, the academic world, and government.
+Introduces students to the types of writing they will encounter in business, industry, the academic world and government.
 It examines the rhetorical nature of writing and asks students to think critically about content, audience, argument and structure.
-Students design, write and revise descriptions, job application documents (résumés and application letters), instructions, proposals, and formal technical reports.
+Students will learn how to effectively design documents, present instructions, create proposals and produce technical reports.
 Prerequisite: WR 121 English Composition.
+If this section is a Writing LAB, students are required to attend a Writing Lab Orientation at the beginning of the term.
+Orientation times and dates can be found at: www.linnbenton.edu/go/ writinglab